Passport Guide Logo U.S. Passport Service Guide

 Well, I hope these documents help me because I really need my passport.
 If they do accept it do you know how long more I am going to wait?

-A Delayed Birth Certificate (filed more than one year after birth) is only acceptable if it 1) lists the documentation used to create it (preferably early public records) and 2) It is signed by the birth attendant or lists an affidavit signed by the parents.
+A Delayed Birth Certificate (filed more than one year after birth) is only acceptable if it 1) lists the documentation used to create it (preferably early public records) and 2) and is signed by the birth attendant or lists an affidavit signed by the parents.

 Since the birth certificate you submitted does not meet these requirements, you must submit other evidence.